UPB-FILS-MA/upb-fils-ma.github.io/docs/tutorials/embassy/index.md

 probe-rs run --chip RP2040 path/to/your/binary
 ```

-Or you can use **Debug and Run** view in Visual Studio Code.
+or you can use **Debug and Run** view in Visual Studio Code.
 You will need to modify the `programBinary` path in the `.vscode/launch.json` config file to point to your binary file.